Adult ADHD Treatment

 - Rapidly shifting moods, from excited and exuberant to down and disappointed in the next moment

-- Lack a concept of time – continuously misjudging how long something will take, or stopping to do “one more thing” on your way out the door that ends up making you late
+- Lack a concept of time – continuously misjudging how long something will take, or stopping to do “one more thing” on your way out the door

 - Procrastination – not due to difficulty per se, but the lack of immediate reward or motivating adrenaline rush that comes with a last minute deadline

 Adult ADHD Treatment & Assessment